 Tel: (718) 244 4444

-Car hire companies represented at all terminals include Advantage, Alamo, Avis, Budget, Dollar, Hertz, Enterprise, National, and Payless.
+Car hire companies represented at all terminals include Alamo, Avis, Budget, Dollar, Hertz, Enterprise, and National.
 The AirTrain shuttles passengers between the terminals and the car rental offices.

-Taxis are available in front of all six terminals, with the general journey time to Manhattan being around 40-60 minutes long.
-Excluding tolls, the flat fee to Manhattan is around $52, while other approximate fairs include Brooklyn $59-$64, Queens $28-$33, Staten Island $67-$79, and the Bronx $48-$68.
+Taxis are available in front of all six terminals, with the general journey time to Manhattan being around 40 to 60 minutes long.
+Excluding tolls, the flat fee to Manhattan is around $52, while other approximate fairs include Brooklyn $59 to $64, Queens $28 to $33, Staten Island $67 to $79, and the Bronx $48 to $68.

-A journey to La Guardia Airport may cost $34-$39, and Newark Airport $97-$102, with a $17.50 surcharge.
+A journey to La Guardia Airport may cost $34 to $39, and Newark Airport $97 to $102, with a $17.50 surcharge.
 Tipping is customary for good service.
-Only use taxis from the taxi dispatch booth and refuse offers from others.
+Travellers should only use taxis from the taxi dispatch booth and refuse offers from others.

 Transfer between terminals

 Passengers can travel between JFK's six terminals for free on the AirTrain, with any travel beyond that incurring various costs.

 All terminals have ATMs, bureaux de change, bars, restaurants, and a wide selection of shops.
 Travellers will be able to find most services in the terminals, including wifi, medical facilities, information counters, and shoe-shiners.